 R = Discount rate (WACC)

 In unlevered DCF valuation, you are forecasting the future unlevered free cash flows for a specific period of time (for example the next 5 years), discounting them, and then adding them all together.
 After adding all the discounted cash flows, you then calculate a terminal value of all the future unlevered free cash flows.
 Then, you add the two numbers together and this gives you a fair enterprise value for the company.
-Lastly, you subtract total debt of the company from the enterprise value you calculated and that gives you the fair value market cap of the company (example below).
+Lastly, you subtract total debt of the company from the enterprise value you calculated, add back cash, and that gives you the fair value market cap of the company (example below).